Rabies

 Vaccinate your pets

-Consult with your veterinarian to vaccinate your cat, dog or ferret against rabies and keep it up to date.
-Even indoor cats should be vaccinated as they may escape or they can come into contact with bats that enter houses.
+Talk to your veterinarian about vaccinating your cat, dog or ferret against rabies and keeping vaccinations up to date.
+Even indoor cats should be vaccinated, as they may escape or encounter bats indoors.
 If your pet has physical contact with a bat, consult your veterinarian.

 Avoid contact with bats

-If you had physical contact with a live bat which can be captured, you can do the following:
+If you have physical contact with a live bat that can be captured, you can do the following:

 • Contact a wildlife professional or pest control company to have someone capture it.
 Your local public health unit may be able to suggest someone to help